gis-ops/tutorials/webservices/fastapi/fastapi_auth_vector_tiles.md

 In this tutorial, we're taking that idea of on-the-fly vector tile serving a little further.
 The use case: build an application where users have access to geodata on a _need-to-know basis_, for example if your clients need to see only a small subset of your geodata.

-In this tutorial, you will learn
+In this tutorial, you will learn:

   - how to create MapBox Vector Tiles from PostGIS,
   - how to serve these Vector Tiles over the web in a standardized manner,
   - and, most importantly: how to restrict access to the data being served

 ## Prerequisites